chives-network/chivesweave/http_post_unsigned_tx_docs.md

 ## **Warning** only use it if you really really know what you are doing.

-These HTTP endpoints are only available if the `internal_api_secret` startup option is set when `arweave-server` is started.
+These HTTP endpoints are only available if the `internal_api_secret` startup option is set when `chivesweave-server` is started.

 ## Generate a wallet and receive its access code